JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiSectionBlocksSpecs.md

 ##### `GenerateID`
 - Type: `bool`
-- Description: The value specifying whether or not to generate an ID for the `FlexiSectionBlock`.
+- Description: The value specifying whether to generate an ID for the `FlexiSectionBlock`.
   The generated ID is assigned to the `FlexiSectionBlock`'s root element.
-  If this value is true, an ID is generated.
-Otherwise, no ID is generated.
   The generated ID is the `FlexiSectionBlock`'s heading content in kebab-case (lowercase words joined by dashes).
-  For example, if the heading content is "Foo Bar Baz", the ID generated is "foo-bar-baz".
+  For example, if the heading content is "Foo Bar Baz", the generated ID is "foo-bar-baz".
   If the generated ID is a duplicate of another `FlexiSectionBlock`'s ID, "-<duplicate index>" is appended.
   For example, the second `FlexiSectionBlock` with heading content "Foo Bar Baz" will have ID "foo-bar-baz-1".
   The generated ID precedence over any ID specified in `Attributes`.